aleksashka/net-adm/PITCHME.md

 @ul[](false)
 - Run SSH-client (e.g. PuTTY)
-- Enter IP address or hostname of linux machine
+- Enter IP address or hostname of the VM
 - On connect enter `username` and `password`
 @ulend